fsantanna-no/p2p-tml-paper/rita-24/response.md

 We now position the scope of our work to small peer-to-peer networks only:

-> We target small peer-to-peer networks, in which nodes are a only few hops
+> "We target small peer-to-peer networks, in which nodes are a only few hops
 > away from each other.
 This ensures that events can span the whole network in
-> a reasonable time to preserve the real-time behavior of applications.
+> a reasonable time to preserve the real-time behavior of applications."

 As suggested in this paragraph, our design is not appropriate for too many hops, since each hop increases the event latency, which harms real-time